infrahq/infra/docs/configuration.md

 For teams who require configuration to be stored in version control, Infra can be managed via a configuration file, `infra.yaml`.

-**Important:** when configuring keys such as `sources` or `permissions` via `infra.yaml`, any manual edits to this data will be overwritten when Infra Server restarts.

 ## Kubernetes ConfigMap Example

 To specify via Kubernetes, create a ConfigMap as show below: